Sparse Plus Low Rank Matrix Decomposition: A Discrete Optimization Approach

 In Table \ref{tbl:spcp_godec_alg1}, we report the low-rank matrix reconstruction error (L Error) of each method and the rank and sparsity of the solution returned by S-PCP.
 Let $\bm{\hat{L}}$ denote the low-rank matrix returned by one of the { five} methods.
 We define the low-rank matrix reconstruction error to be $\frac{\Vert\bm{\hat{L}} - \bm{L}\Vert_F^2}{\Vert\bm{L}\Vert_F^2}$.
 Let $\bm{\hat{L}}$ and $\bm{\hat{S}}$ denote the low-rank and sparse matrices returned by S-PCP.
 We define the rank of a solution returned by S-PCP to be $\sum_{i=1}^n \mathbbm{1}\{\sigma_i(\bm{\hat{L}}) > 10^{-2}\}$, the number of singular values of $\bm{\hat{L}}$ that are greater than $10^{-2}$.
 Similarly, we define the sparsity of a solution returned by S-PCP to be $\sum_{ij} \mathbbm{1}\{\hat{S}_{ij} > 10^{-2}\}$, the number of entries of $\bm{\hat{S}}$ that are greater than $10^{-2}$.

-For every parameter configuration explored, Algorithm \ref{alg:AM} outperforms { all benchmark methods} by producing a solution that has a lower low-rank matrix reconstruction error.
+For every parameter configuration explored, Algorithm \ref{alg:AM} outperforms { all benchmark methods} by producing a solution that has a {comparable although slightly lower low-rank matrix reconstruction error and a lower sparse matrix reconstruction error}.
 Moreover, the solutions returned by S-PCP always have an average rank that is far greater than the target rank $k_0$ and a sparsity level that is far greater than the target sparsity level $k_1$.
 Further, the numerical threshold used to compute the rank and sparsity of S-PCP solutions, $10^{-2}$, is quite generous.
 Indeed, using a more common, more restrictive threshold for numerical tolerance would further amplify this discrepancy.

 In Table \ref{tbl:alg1_exact_accelrated_gap}, we report the low-rank matrix reconstruction error of each method, the bound gap between the solution returned by Algorithm \ref{alg:AM} and the solution of \eqref{opt:convex_relax}, and the time required to solve \eqref{opt:convex_relax}.
 Letting $\hat{f}$ denote the objective value achieved by the solution returned by Algorithm \ref{alg:AM} and letting $f^*$ denote the optimal value of \eqref{opt:convex_relax}, we define the bound gap as $\frac{\hat{f} - f^*}{\hat{f}}$.
 Thus, not only does Algorithm \ref{alg:AM} outperform S-PCP, GoDec, { fRPCA and ScaledGD}, but, by using the relaxation given by \eqref{opt:convex_relax}, we obtain a certificate of Algorithm \ref{alg:AM}'s instance-wise quality.